princeton-nlp/SimCSE/README.md

 ```

 ## Evaluation
 Our evaluation code for sentence embeddings is based on a modified version of [SentEval](https://github.com/facebookresearch/SentEval).
-It evaluates quality of sentence embeddings by semantic textual similarity (STS) tasks and downstream transfer tasks.
+It evaluates sentence embeddings on semantic textual similarity (STS) tasks and downstream transfer tasks.
 For STS tasks, our evaluation takes the "all" setting, and report Spearman's correlation.
-See [our paper](https://arxiv.org/abs/2104.08821) (Appendix B) for evaluation details.
+See [our paper](https://arxiv.org/pdf/2104.08821.pdf) (Appendix B) for evaluation details.

-Before evaluation, please download the evaluation datasets by
+Before evaluation, please download the evaluation datasets by running
 ```bash
 cd SentEval/data/downstream/
 bash get_transfer_data.bash